nittaya1990/tensorflow/tensorflow/tools/dist_test/README.md

 using the command described at the end of the previous section.

+**Asynchronous and synchronous parameter updates**

+There are two modes for the coordination of the parameters from multiple
+workers: asynchronous and synchrnous.

+In the asynchronous mode, the parameter updates (gradients) from the workers are applied to the parameters without any explicit coordination.
+This is the default mode in the tests.

+In the synchronous mode, a certain number of parameter updates are aggregated from the model replicas before the update is applied to the model parameters.
+To use this mode, do:

+    # For remote testing
+    ./remote_test.sh --sync-replicas

+    # For local testing
+    ./local_test.sh --sync-replicas

+**Specifying the number of workers**

+You can specify the number of workers by using the --num-workers option flag, e.g.,

+    # For remote testing
+    ./remote_test.sh --num-workers 4

+    # For local testing
+    ./local_test.sh --num-workers 4

 **Building the test server Docker image**

 To build the Docker image for a test server of TensorFlow distributed runtime,